erlend-sh/erlend-sh/README.md

 - 3 years and still actively involved with the [Amethyst organisation](https://amethyst.rs/), the [Rust GameDev Working Group](https://www.rust-lang.org/governance/wgs/gamedev) and the [Rust gamedev ecosystem](https://arewegameyet.rs/) at large.

 **Personal Brief:**
 I practice openness to the greatest extent possible, in my professional as well as my personal life.
-I'm actively trying to decsribe what that looks like in the open source book called [Open Source for Everyone](https://openeveryone.substack.com/p/open-source-for-everyone).
-Most of my influences are listed in the [Openness Curriculum](https://github.com/equitableopen/openness-movement_curriculum).
+I'm actively trying to decsribe what that looks like in the open source booklet called [Open Source Explained](https://blog.erlend.sh/open-source-explained).
+Most of my influences are listed in the [Open Source Curriculum](https://github.com/erlend-sh/opensource-curriculum).
 I also made a podcast called [Value in Open](https://www.valueinopen.fm/), but it is on hold until I can make time for it again.

 # **Work-centric bio**